kiemlicz/ambassador/salt/README.md

 ```
 ext_pillar:                # Salt option
   - privgit:               # extension name
+      repositories:
         - name1:               # first entry identifier
             param1:            # the parameters dict
             param2:            # append in config only the options that most likely won't be changed by users
 ```
 Fully static configuration (use _git_pillar_ instead of such):
 ```